Strandflat: Characteristics

 On the landward side, the strandflat often terminates abruptly with the beginning of a steep slope that separates it from higher or more uneven terrain.
 In some locations this sharp boundary is lacking and the landward end of strandflat is diffuse.
 On the seaward side, the strandflat continues underwater down to depths of 30 to 60 m, where a steep submarine slope separates it from older low relief paleic surfaces.
 These paleic surfaces are known as bankflat, and make up much of the continental shelf.
 At some locations, the landward end of the strandflat or the region slightly above contains relict sea caves partly filled with sediments that predate the last glacial period.
 These caves lie near the post-glacial marine limit or above it.

-Overall, strandflats in Nordland are larger and flatter than those of Western Norway.
+Overall, strandflats in Nordland county are larger and flatter than those of Western Norway.
 Also in Nordland, many strandflats are found next to active seismic faults.